16 Best Foods For Hair Growth You Should Be Eating Daily

 9. Seeds

-Fenugreek seeds have been studied to stimulate hair growth (31).
+The use of fenugreek seeds for hair has been studied and it has been proven to positively stimulate hair growth (31).
 In a study, fenugreek hair tonic was found to aid hair growth in rabbits (32).
 Pumpkin seed oil was also found to stimulate hair growth in men with androgenic alopecia (33).
 Flaxseed oil showed significant hair growth stimulation in rabbits (34).
 Anecdotal evidence suggests that sunflower seeds can help improve hair quality.

 10. Sweet Potatoes